-- don’t talk to their kids about how much their family can/will contribute to college
+- Talk to their kids about how much their family can/will contribute to college

-- don’t consider the cost of colleges when college shopping
+- Consider the cost of colleges when college shopping

-- perpetuate the idea of a “dream school” without regard to cost
+- Burst the idea of a “dream school” without regard to cost

-- don’t take the time to learn about the financial aid process until the summer after the kids graduate from college, and
+- Take the time to learn about the financial aid process before making college decisions

-- agree to letting their kids take out tens of thousands of dollars in student loans each year, without regard to their ability to repay them
+- Refuse to let their kids take out tens of thousands of dollars in student loans each year, without regard to their ability to repay them

 Parents, please do your jobs and guide your kids to smart decisions about paying for college.
-I understand that the costs is overwhelming, and it feels easier to blame the college, but resist the urge to throw up your hands and give in to excessive loans.
+I understand that the costs is overwhelming, and it feels easier to to throw up your hands and give in to excessive loans.
+Please don’t.
 You’ll be making your child’s life, and your life, much easier.